In the will of the Lord, we will hold our 47th annual Family Conference as follows:

 Br.
 Jerry George Matthew, Bengaluru, Karnataka, India – Jerry is an itinerant Bible teacher, mentor, and educational consultant.
 He and his family fellowship at Bethesda Assembly Bangalore, where he serves as one of the elders.
 He was commended for the ministry from Bethesda in January 2024.

 Jerry is passionate about inspiring the next generation to live wisely and purposefully.
 To that end, Jerry preaches and teaches the word of God at meetings, seminars, conferences, and workshops.
 He mentors a few young men by meeting with them once a week.
-He provides pre-marital and post-marital counselling to young couples.
+He provides pre-marital and post-marital counseling to young couples.

-He serves on the boards of five Christian schools and three Christian mission organisations.
+He serves on the boards of five Christian schools and three Christian mission organizations.
 He offers professional development seminars for staff and curated workshops for school students.
 He provides consultancy services to school management teams to ensure excellence in practices and policies.

 Br.
 Enrique “Henry” Sardiña, Satellite Beach, FL – Enrique was born in Havana, Cuba, in 1953, and came to the US to escape the horrors of Communism following Fidel Castro’s takeover of the nation.